patzsantos/GuardianDirectory/README.md

 # Guardian Directory

-Guardian Directory (GD) is a phonebook programme intended for use in Early Learning Centers (ELC).
+Guardian Directory (GD) is a phonebook programme intended for parental record-keeping in Early Learning Centers (ELC) like daycares and nurseries.

-This was built as a requirement in the Launching Into Computer Science Module of University of Essex Online, and serves as the Assignment Part 2 project of the course.

 The GD works as a phonebook record of the contact information of parents and guardians of students in ELCs in case correspondence is necessary.